 Tool Parameters

-Tool parameters define what gets passed in to your backend service when the tool is called.
+Tool parameters define what gets passed to your implementation when the tool is called.
 When creating a tool, parameters are defined as one of three types:

 1